History of the Social Democratic Party of Germany: Merkel-led grand coalitions and the decline of the SPD (2005–2021)

-After the coalition talks completed in February 2018, the party held a vote to let its members decide about the new coalition treaty with the CDU and CSU parties.
+After the 2017 federal elections, coalition talks completed in February 2018 and the party held a vote to let its members decide about the new coalition treaty with the CDU and CSU parties.
 Of all 378.437 members that took part in the vote, 66,02 % (239.604) of members voted for the new coalition treaty while 33,98 % (123.329) of members voted against it, resulting in another grand coalition with the CDU/CSU.
 Following the decision to confirm the Grand Coalition, the SPD further declined in polls, suffering heavy defeats in all local elections.
 In mid-2019, the party was scoring 12% in polls, being surpassed by The Union, Alliance 90/The Greens and even far-right Alternative for Germany.
 During the COVID-19 pandemic, the SPD returned to polling between 14% and 18%, closing the gaps with the Greens for the second place (in some cases, beating them for the second place) and overcoming the far-right.
 Earlier in December 2019, progressive candidates Norbert Walter-Borjans and Saskia Esken defeated more moderate candidates and were elected co-leaders by the party's membership.
 Their election raised prospects of the coalition government collapsing and early elections being called, although Reuters reported that the duo would seek to achieve agreement from the CDU/CSU on increasing public spending rather than collapse the government.

-Comeback with Olaf Scholz
+Comeback with Olaf Scholz (2021-2025)

 By August 2021, just one month ahead of the 2021 German federal election, the SPD surged to first place in polls.
 They won a plurality of seats at the 2021 German federal election.
 Social Democrat Olaf Scholz became the new chancellor in December 2021.
 Chancellor Scholz formed a coalition government with the Green Party and the Free Democrats (FDP).
+In the 2024 European Parliament election, the SPD yet again came in third in the elections, this time behind the CDU/CSU and the AfD.
+By early-2025, the SPD remained third in the polls, clearly behind the CDU/CSU and the AfD.

+Grand coalition with CDU/CSU (2025-present)

+In February 2025, the SPD lost 86 seats and secured 120 seats in the German federal election, becoming the third biggest party in the parliament after the CDU/CSU and the far-right AfD.
+In May 2025, Friedrich Merz, leader of the CDU, formed a coalition government between the CDU/CSU and the SPD (grand coalition).
+Co-leader of the SPD, Lars Klingbeil, became vice chancellor and finance minister of the new government.